BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ## MCM demo

 The demo below showcases the different types of config options that can be used (all of them as of v1.5.0).
 The demo also shows how to insert custom UI elements into the menu and how to listen and react to MCM events:
+NOTE: with the introduction of `ModEvents` in SE v18, the current way of listening to MCM events will get deprecated.
 [MCM Demo.zip](/tutorials/frameworks/mcm/mcm_demo.zip)

 ## Closing words